 EKG Interpretation: Ventricular Arrhythmias

-Ventricular arrhythmias are abnormal heart rhythms originating in the ventricles that are the leading cause of sudden cardiac death.
+Ventricular arrhythmias are abnormal heart rhythms that originate in the ventricles and are the leading cause of sudden cardiac death.
 In this video, you will learn about ventricular arrhythmias and how to identify them on an EKG strip.
-If you’d like more detailed instruction on interpreting EKG strips, please refer to our other videos on EKG interpretation.

-- Myocardial ischemia (reduced blood flow to the heart)
+- Myocardial ischemia, which is reduced blood flow to the heart

 - Drug overdose or toxicity